uffe/awesome-react-components/readme.md

 # Paginator

-*Display a control element to paginate.
+<em>Display a control element to paginate.

-I'm looking for a small component allowing the user to select what page should be shown.*
+I'm looking for a small component allowing the user to select what page should be shown.</em>

  - [react-paginate](https://github.com/AdeleD/react-paginate) - A ReactJS component that creates a pagination.